JenniferPeterson1203/lab-react-deployment/README.md

 1. Copy the address of your deployed app

-1. Navigate to teh README.md file.
+1. Navigate to the README.md file.

 1. Paste the link in the Parentheses of the `[MY LIVE SITE URL]()` portion: